sydscott15/cars/README.md

-# Application Purpose
+#Identifying Info:
+#Sydney Scott
+#2371121
+#syscott@chapman.edu
+#CPSC-298
+#Assigment:Cars

+#Application Purpose:
-This repo will contain a bash script named “cars.sh” that will help a user maintain an inventory of old cars.
+#A bash Script named "cars.sh" that will help the user maintain an old inventory of cars.

-## The user will be presented with a menu of three options:

-1. type the number 1 to enter a new car
-2. type the number 2 to display the list of cars
-3. type the number 3 to quit and exit the program

-### If the user chooses to enter a car they will be prompted separately for the:

-- Year
-- Make
-- Model

-These values will be combined into a single string with the values separated by colons (:) and appended to the My_old_cars file

-### If the user chooses to list the cars
-The program will display the lines of the My_old_cars file, sorted by year

-### If the user chooses to Quit
-The program will display a “Goodbye” message and exit.
+#Will prompt user for a number that will direct the program
+#Will print the information the user wants

+#Files:
+#cars.sh
+#cars-input
+#My_old_cars